 Like any overnight oatmeal recipe, there’s a lot of room for adaptation.
 Use your favorite kind of milk!
 Add chia seeds or chopped nuts instead of flax meal!
 Put in protein powder if you insist!
 Whatever.
 It’s all good and it’s pretty much impossible to mess up.

-This Cocoa Nib & Pomegranate Overnight Oats recipe is an easy, healthy way to start the day.
+Go to Cocoa Nib & Pomegranate Overnight Oats recipe

 If you use unsweetened milk, you may want to add your sweetener of choice to taste.